This post covers the best things to do in Chicago in March, updated for 2023.

 For more details, make sure to read our full post covering Chicago tourist passes.

-A great way to celebrate is to attend the St. Patrick’s Day festival at the Irish heritage site.
+A great way to celebrate is to attend the St. Patrick’s Day Festival at the Irish heritage site.
 In 2023, this takes place on March 12th.

 Here are some St. Patrick's themed pub crawls:

 - TIP: Check out our self-guided tour of the Wrigleyville neighborhood.

 For more information about St. Patrick’s Day, check out our blog!

 This year, the city gets to celebrate St. Patrick’s Day on March 11th.

 The annual parade and dyeing of the river green will take place on Saturday and will draw in hundreds of thousands of spectators!

 Start the celebration with the parade that travels north on Columbus Drive from Balbo to Monroe.